Rattle That Lock Tour: Background

 On 16 July, Gilmour performed at Château de Chantilly, in France.
 He started the show by asking for a minute of silence to pay tribute to the victims of the terrorist attack that happened two days before in Nice.
-He did the same for the shows at the Arena of Nîmes on 20 and 21 July.The 23 July he perform at Saline Royale d Arc et Senans.
+He did the same for the shows at the Arena of Nîmes on 20 and 21 July.
+On the 23 July he performed at Saline Royale, Arc-et-Senans, where construction began in 1775.

 Unlike the On an Island Tour of 2006 where Gilmour performed the whole of his then-new album in its entirety, the Rattle That Lock tour saw no performances of "Beauty" or "And Then..." and only saw two performances of "Dancing Right In Front of Me".

-Setlists

-Set lists for individual shows are available online.